CURRENT GRAD STUDENTS

 Melissa’s Linkedin Profile

 Melissa Blundell earned her Master’s Degree in the Animal Behavior Graduate Group in 2012.
 Melissa was funded by an NSF Graduate Research Fellowship.
 She investigated fighting and aggressive behaviors in sage-grouse and the role of laterality in sexual selection.
-Melissa is now a consultant with Dudek Environmental & Engineering.
+Melissa is now a Biologist and Project Manager with Dudek Environmental & Engineering.

 Melissa’s Publications: